Agents

 Example: a support automation team builds a DSPy AnswerWithEvidence module that retrieves policy snippets, drafts an answer, and passes the result to an agent that may open a refund tool.
 FutureAGI records the DSPy step inside the same trace as the retriever and tool decision.
 Groundedness checks whether the answer is supported by retrieved context, TaskCompletion checks whether the support goal was solved, and ToolSelectionAccuracy checks whether the refund tool was selected only when policy allowed it.

 Unlike a DSPy compile score or LangSmith trace review alone, this workflow ties optimization results to release gates.
 If Groundedness drops below 0.85 for enterprise-contract questions after a compile, the engineer creates a regression dataset from failed traces, tightens the module metric, and blocks the prompt artifact.
 If task completion improves but llm.token_count.prompt doubles, the team can set a cost alert, simplify signatures, or route expensive cases through an Agent Command Center model fallback policy before widening traffic.
+FutureAGI’s approach treats every compiled prompt as a versioned artifact, not a notebook output.

-How to Measure or Detect DSPy Reliability
+How to measure or detect DSPy reliability

 Measure DSPy by separating module quality, agent outcome, and production cost.